Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Surfaces of section in contact 3-manifolds

-It is not known whether every Reeb vector field on a closed contact 3-manifold admits a Birkhoff section (and thus an associated rational open book decomposition).
+It is not known whether every Reeb vector field on a closed contact 3-manifold admits a Birkhoff section\footnote{A few months after this work was completed, the authors established the existence of Birkhoff sections for all Reeb flows on 3-dimensional closed manifolds whose closed orbits are non-degenerate and whose hyperbolic closed orbits satisfy the Kupka-Smale transversality condition \cite{Contreras:2022aa}; the proof crucially requires, among other ingredients, the results of Section~\ref{ss:size_arrival}.
+Independently, Colin, Dehornoy, Hryniewicz, and Rechtman \cite{Colin:2022aa} established a related alternative result: the existence of Birkhoff sections for all Reeb flows on 3-dimensional closed manifolds whose closed orbits are non-degenerate and equidistributed, i.e.~the volume form of the contact manifold can be approximated as a measure by a sequence of measures supported on finite collections of closed orbits.} (and thus an associated rational open book decomposition).
 Nevertheless, recent work of Colin, Dehornoy, and Rechtman \cite[Th.~1.1]{Colin:2020tl} implies that any such Reeb vector field admits the following weaker kind of decomposition provided it is non-degenerate.
 A \emph{broken book decomposition} of the non-degenerate closed contact 3-manifold $(N,\lambda)$ is given by the following data: \begin{itemize} \item The \emph{radial binding} $\Krad\subset N$, which is the union of finitely many closed Reeb orbits, each one allowed to be either elliptic or hyperbolic.

 \item The \emph{broken binding} $\Kbr\subset N\setminus\Krad$, which is the union of finitely many hyperbolic closed Reeb orbits.

 \item A family $\FF$ of closed surfaces with boundary immersed in $N$, called the \emph{pages} of the broken book.